jasb3110/COVIDPERU/index.md

 points(d3, col="gray70", type="l",lwd=4)
 ############################################################################################################################################################
 ```
 It show that exploratory plot of dataset.
-Sorry, there are many spanish labels in plot. then first view it seems to be clean and sort.
+Sorry, there are many spanish labels in plot. then first view it seems to be clean and sort.  you can looking down eigth pictures.

 ![alt text](http://github.com/jasb3110/COVIDPERU/blob/To-introduce-COVID-19-project/exploratory%20plot.png?raw=true)